Selivanof/UniversityCollection/README.md

 !
 This is a work in progress.
 Many links referenced in this repository might not yet exist, or they may be incomplete. !
 ```

-# Collection of University Projects/Assignments
+# My Collection of University Projects and Assignments
 This repository is a collection of projects and assignments that I completed during my undergraduate studies at the School of Electrical and Computer Engineering at Aristotle University of Thessaloniki.